Back

 Lytic Health is a web application where patients and doctors get in touch for preliminary diagnostics and scheduling appointments

-Blank space is dope for design, as it brings “air” where nothing distracts the audience.
+Blank space is useful in design, as it brings “air” where nothing distracts the audience.
 See how we used it in the Lytic Health case.
-Doctors mostly have dozens of visits daily and it was vital to design a web app where they could grasp a patient’s history after some moments of skimming.
+Doctors mostly have dozens of visits daily and it was vital to design a web app where they could grasp a patient’s history after briefly skimming.

 #3.
 Management — Notion